Embed sustainability in our culture

 Objective Key Results (OKR)

-The implemented Objective Key Results (OKR) methodology, used across the organisation, includes executing the annual Sustainability Roadmap.
-These objectives guide the teams through the year and address a range of challenges, including decarbonisation, preserving nature, improving safety and employee engagement.
+The implemented Objective Key Results (OKR) methodology, used across the Organisation, includes executing the annual Sustainability Roadmap.
+These objectives guide the teams throughout the year and address a range of challenges, including decarbonisation, protecting nature, improving safety and employee active engagement.

 Integrated Management System